Filmmakers must establish a production company.

 Here is a short video on how to establish a production company and why you need to do so.

 Additionally, the moment you decide to start putting a project together, you should also seek out the legal and tax advice of qualified professionals.
 After meeting with these folks, you might find that operating your production company under the protection of a corporate entity (such as a corporation or LLC) may provide safeguards that you otherwise were not aware of.

 The steps of setting up a business entity are pretty simple, but they could be a little costly depending on your state (or country) laws and tax liabilities.
 Also, as a general disclaimer, I am not qualified to offer legal or tax advice.
 So I can only talk about my own experience – which may not be right for you.

-- Once you establish your company, create a website, logo and a business card.
+3. Once you establish your company, create a website, logo and a business card.
 These marketing materials will share consistent colors, fonts and logos.
 Make sure everything looks great.
-But… If you are spending more time focused on the “look” of your company, you’ve lost perspective.
+If you are spending more time focused on the “look” of your company, you have lost perspective.
 Your primary goal is to make movies, not fiddle with websites.